7 Prague tourist activities locals hate—and what to do instead

 If you live in Prague and have seen heavily inebriated men (or women), often wearing flamboyant, degrading, or outright offensive costumes, chances are you’re witnessing a stag or hen party in Prague.

-These pre-wedding rituals are similar to pub crawls, but are often done among a group of less than 10 people; organized among themselves rather than with an official agency.
+These pre-wedding rituals are similar to pub crawls, but are often held among a group of less than 10 people; organized among themselves rather than with an official agency.
 The ridiculous costumes are one problem—in fact, the City of Prague suggested banning the outfits, although the proposal didn’t move forward—but the excess noise, mess, and unruly behavior are another issue altogether.

 Indeed, the death of a British tourist last month while on a stag party shows that they are not only inconvenient—but grossly dangerous for partakers and locals alike.